 Cogan Semler, San Diego Airport Authority

 The San Diego Airport drafted a Strategic Energy Plan in 2017 that addresses conservation and efficiency, carbon neutrality, resilience, cost containment, and regional and industry leadership.
-An implementation road map was created to meet the goals of reducing both airport energy use and energy cost per passenger by 20% by 2028 with 60% of energy use coming from renewable sources.
-Current San Diego Airport energy initiatives and projects that will be discussed include: on-site solar generation, battery energy storage, chilled water plant optimization, energy use intensity (EUI) targets for new construction, and energy monitoring and metrics.
+Goals included reducing both airport energy use and energy cost per passenger by 20% by 2028, with 60% of energy use coming from renewable sources.
+This session will review on-site solar generation, battery energy storage, chilled water plant optimization, energy use intensity (EUI) targets for new construction, and energy monitoring and metrics.

 How Monitoring-Based Commissioning Changes the Cx Business Model